Exempting resources and recommendations from your secure score

 - To learn more about the playbook, see the tech community blog post How to keep track of Resource Exemptions in Microsoft Defender for Cloud

 - You'll find the ARM template in the Microsoft Defender for Cloud GitHub repository

 - To deploy all the necessary components, use this automated process

 Use the inventory to find resources that have exemptions applied

-The asset inventory page of Azure Security Center provides a single page for viewing the security posture of the resources you've connected to Security Center.
+The asset inventory page of Microsoft Defender for Cloud provides a single page for viewing the security posture of the resources you've connected to Defender for Cloud.
 Learn more in Explore and manage your resources with asset inventory.

 The inventory page includes many filters to let you narrow the list of resources to the ones of most interest for any given scenario.
 One such filter is the Contains exemptions.
 Use this filter to find all resources that have been exempted from one or more recommendation.

 Find recommendations with exemptions using Azure Resource Graph

 Azure Resource Graph (ARG) provides instant access to resource information across your cloud environments with robust filtering, grouping, and sorting capabilities.
 It's a quick and efficient way to query information across Azure subscriptions programmatically or from within the Azure portal.